 - Add the sun dried tomatoes and chicken broth mixture.
 Increase heat slightly to bring to a gentle boil.
 Let it bubble and reduce for 10 minutes.

-- Remove the cornstarch mixture from the fridge and give it a shake.
-Slowly add it to the bubbling sauce, stirring continuously, until incorporated.
+- Shake the reserved cornstarch mixture and slowly add it to the bubbling sauce, stirring continuously, until incorporated.
 The sauce will thicken pretty quickly.
 Reduce heat to low.

 - Wait for the base to stop bubbling and cool a bit.
 Gradually stir in the heavy cream and cream cheese until well combined.
 Sprinkle in the Parmesan cheese and stir to incorporate.